adamhooper/js-sorted-set/README.md

 Strategies
 ==========

-We can use a more efficient `Array` approach than one which calls `sort()` all the time.
+We can be somewhat efficient in an `Array` approach by avoiding `sort()` calls.
 This strategy keeps the array ordered at all times by inserting and removing elements into and out from the correct array indices.
 The downside: large swaths of the array must be rewritten during each insert and remove.

 We can also create a simple binary tree. `insert()` and `remove()` won't overwrite the entire array each time, so this can be faster.
 But it's far